LEADING OFF: Syndergaard and Ramos? Brewers roll, Yanks hurt

 OH, NOAH!

 Noah Syndergaard is set to pitch — “likely” to Wilson Ramos, manager Mickey Callaway says — when the playoff-contending Mets open a weekend series at home against Clayton Kershaw (13-5, 3.06 ERA) and the NL West champion Dodgers.
+Kershaw is 9-0 in 14 career starts against the Mets.

 The issue of who catches Syndergaard has been a topic in New York all week, ever since it got out the big right-hander isn’t completely comfortable throwing to Ramos.
 Syndergaard (10-7, 4.06) has a 5.09 ERA in 15 starts with Ramos as his catcher and a 2.22 ERA with backups Tomás Nido or René Rivera.

-Note: This story has been corrected to show that Brewers starter Houser’s first name is Adrian, not Adam.